-One reason why PES subsidies are more common than Pigouvian taxes may be that they are politically more patalable, and do not face the same collection difficulties.
+A much more common policy suggestion is the converse: subsidies for not deforesting, often labeled payments for ecosystem services (also known as payments for environmental services, or PES).
+These types of payments are the cornerstone of the REDD+ (reducing emissions from deforestation and forest degradation) strategy as part of the UN-sponsored global climate change frameworks.
+One reason PES subsidies are more common than Pigouvian taxes may be that they are politically more palatable and do not face the same collection difficulties.
 However, PES programs entail the challenge of identifying marginal landowners-those who would not conserve the forest in the absence of payments.
-We review empirical evidence surrounding this design challenge (also termed "additionality") below.
-Jayachandran (2013) studies another theoretical difficulty, arguing that when landowners are credit-constrained and timber is valuable, their opportunity cost of conservation is especially high because they can deforest in order to cover unexpected lump-sum expenses, which a stream of smaller PES payments could not cover.
+We review empirical evidence surrounding this design challenge (also termed additionality) below.
+Jayachandran (2013) studies another theoretical difficulty, arguing that when landowners are credit constrained and timber is valuable, their opportunity cost of conservation is especially high because they can deforest in order to cover unexpected lump-sum expenses, which a stream of smaller PES transfers could not cover.
 As a result, these landowners may refuse to opt in to PES contracts, even if the overall net present value of the PES transfers is higher than the net present value of the opportunity costs of maintaining forested land.

-Harstad (2016) develops a dynamic game theoretic model of the market for so-called "conservation goods" (such as tropical forests) which helps explain the prevalence and structure of PES-like contracts, including across countries.
+Harstad (2016) develops a dynamic game theoretic model of the market for so-called conservation goods (such as tropical forests) that helps explain the prevalence and structure of PES-like contracts, including across countries.
 The owner of forest property values consumption of the forest less than an outside party values its conservation, but Harstad shows that within a broad class of equilibrium concepts, there exists no pure strategy equilibrium in which conservation is achieved.
-His model predicts that forest "rental" contracts, rather than purchases, will be common in situations in which monitoring and protection of the forest is costly after sale, which reflects the actual structure of many REDD+ contracts between developed and developing countries.
+His model predicts that forest rental contracts, rather than purchases, will be common in situations in which monitoring and protection of the forest is costly after sale, which reflects the actual structure of many REDD+ contracts between developed and developing countries.